-Stand Out with an Interior Design M.A. from One of the Best Interior Design Master’s Programs
+Stand Out with an Interior Architecture + Design M.A. from One of the Best Interior Architecture + Design Master’s Programs

-Advance your interior design career or become a professor or field researcher with a Post-Professional Interior Design master’s degree from Marymount University.
-Designed for individuals who already have a degree in architecture or interior design, Marymount’s Post-Professional Interior Design curriculum channels your current understanding of the industry towards a specific discipline.
+Advance your interior architecture + design career or become a professor or field researcher with a Post-Professional Interior Architecture + Design master’s degree from Marymount University.
+Designed for individuals who already have a degree in architecture or interior design, Marymount’s Post-Professional Interior Architecture + Design curriculum channels your current understanding of the industry towards a specific discipline.
 Take elective courses to pursue your passions, or enroll in one of our four tracks – Design Education, Design Research, Professional Practice, or Business Leadership.

 - World-renowned faculty

-- Interior design M.A. with Hands-on opportunities and ideal location
+- Interior Architecture + Design M.A. with Hands-on opportunities and ideal location

 - Affordable program, excellent value